 The general physics background of the student serves as a tool for comprehending readings taken from professional physics publications on topics with significant relationship to life outside the laboratory.
 The course demands substantial progress in technical writing, technical speaking, and technical literature search skills as measured against normal professional requirements in the field.

-Preprequisite: Physics 211.
-Prerequisite: PHY 211 with a minimum grade of D.
+Prerequisite: PHY 331 with a minimum grade of D or PHY 341 with a minimum grade of D.